petrocchi/brute_telnet/README.md

-#brute_telnet.c - Telnet bruteforce, for penetration test.
+# brute_telnet.c - Telnet bruteforce, for penetration test

 This is a tool for penetration test the telnet remote login.
 This tool use brute force tecnique, for crack the remote authentication service